 Make sure important details aren’t lost during a fire drill.

 Buddy up with your development team.
-The time you spend working on your relationship will serve you well.
-With the right balance of communication, patience, and respect, you’ll make awesome things together.
+The time you spend working on those relationships will serve you well.
+With the right balance of communication, patience, and respect, you’ll make great things together.